Web Experiences

 Today you can configure 5 different colors (Primary color, Secondary Theme, Bot message Theme, User message theme, and Card Theme).
 With this update, we will only support primary color moving forward.

-The primary color will only be used for:
+Starting on Jan 26, 2026 the primary color will only be used for:

 - The user avatar will use a 16% opacity based on the primary color you set.